 Participants in the trial received 12 weeks of high dose batoclimab, 680 mg weekly by subcutaneous injection ("SC"), followed by 12 weeks of lower dose batoclimab, 340 mg weekly SC.
 At the end of the first 12 weeks, a mean IgG reduction of 77% and a 76% response rate (defined as T3 and T4 falling below the upper limit of normal ("ULN") without increasing the ATD dose) were observed.
 Also, 56% of subjects treated with higher dose batoclimab achieved an ATD-Free Response (defined as T3 and T4 falling below the ULN and the patient simultaneously tapering completely off their ATD) at the end of the first 12 weeks.
 During weeks 13 to 24, lower 340 mg dose batoclimab resulted in mean IgG reduction of 65% with a correspondingly lower responder rate of 68% and a lower ATD-Free Response rate of 36% at the end of the second 12 weeks.
 Patients who achieved at least a 70% IgG reduction at the end of the evaluation period had nearly a threefold higher ATD-Free Response rate than those who did not (60% vs. 23%).
-Additional data for certain thyroidal and extrathyroidal manifestations of GD showed a 60% response rate achieved by week 2, demonstrating the rapidity of response to weekly higher dose batoclimab.
-Improvements in proptosis and lid aperture were also observed at both week 12 and week 24.
-Batoclimab was generally well tolerated with no new safety signals observed.
+Additional data for certain thyroidal and extrathyroidal manifestations of GD showed at 60% response rate achieved at batoclimab was generally well tolerated with no new safety signals observed.
 This clinical trial is ongoing, with additional data expected in the summer of calendar year 2025, including remission data from the 24-week post-treatment follow-up period.